Actipro/WPF-Controls/Documentation/topics/bars/ribbon-features/options-button.md

 ### Ribbon Layout

-The ribbon supports two layout modes: [Classic](xref:@ActiproUIRoot.Controls.Bars.RibbonLayoutMode.Classic) and [Simplified](xref:@ActiproUIRoot.Controls.Bars.RibbonLayoutMode.Simplified).
+The ribbon supports two layout modes: `Classic` and `Simplified`.
 When enabled, the options menu allows the end-user to toggle between the two layout modes.
 The following options are available:

 | Option | Description |
 | --- | --- |